Access to Public Information

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Founded in 2012, the appellant, hiQ, scraped information posted by the users of the professional networking website LinkedIn on their public profiles for the purpose of data analytics using, primarily, two tools.
-The first one, “Keeper”, enabled its business clients to provide career development opportunities, bonuses and other perks and identify those employees which were subject to the greatest risk of being recruited from competitors.
-The second tool called “Skill Mapper” helped its clients identify employee skills and gaps therein to offer internal training and promote mobility, thus reducing employers’ expenditure on external recruitments.
+Founded in 2012, the appellant, hiQ scraped information posted by the users on the professional networking website LinkedIn on their public profiles for data analytics using two tools.
+‘Keeper’ enabled its business clients to provide career development opportunities and other perks such as identifying employees who would most likely be recruited by competitors.
+The second tool ‘Skill Mapper’ helped clients to identify employee gaps etc., to provide for internal training and reduce external recruitments.

-HiQ contended that it had a right to access LinkedIn’s public pages, in absence of which it would be unable to conduct its business and will be forced to breach its existing contracts with clients.
-LinkedIn, on the other hand, maintained that alternatives to public data on its platform do exist and an unfettered access to such data threatens the privacy of its members and puts at risk the goodwill generated by it over the years.
-HiQ subsequently filed a suit seeking injunctive relief, while also filing a request for a temporary restraining order against LinkedIn’s conduct imposing technical barriers.
+HiQ contended that without accessing LinkedIn’s public pages, it would be breaching its contracts with clients and that such access was a matter of right.
+LinkedIn argued that alternatives to public data exist and that such unfettered access to its data would diminish its long-standing goodwill and threaten the privacy of its members.
+HiQ then filed a suit seeking injunctive relief along with a request for a temporary restraining order against LinkedIn’s imposition of technical barriers.

-The CFAA 18 U.S.C. § 1030(a)(2)(C) states that “[w]hoever … intentionally accesses computer without authorization or exceeds the authorized access, and thereby obtains…information from any protected computer…shall be punished by fine or imprisonment.”
-CFAA further authorizes persons suffering damage or loss to bring a civil suit “against the violator to obtain compensatory damages and injunctive relief or any other equitable relief.” [p.
-25, 26]
+The CFAA 18 U.S.C. § 1030(a)(2)(C) states that “[w]hoever … intentionally access a computer without authorization or exceeds the authorized access, and thereby obtains…information from any protected computer…shall be punished by fine or imprisonment.”
+CFAA further authorizes persons suffering damage or loss to bring a civil suit “against the violator to obtain compensatory damages and injunctive relief or any other equitable relief” [p.
+27, 28].

-Thus, for all the aforementioned reasons, the court found that, on balance, hiQ was entitled to preliminary injunction in broader public interest to maximize free flow of information on the internet and prevent possible creation of information monopolies.
+Thus, for all the aforementioned reasons, the court found that, on balance, hiQ was entitled to a preliminary injunction in the broader public interest to maximize the free flow of information on the internet and prevent the possible creation of information monopolies.
 However, the court also warned that an injunction on LinkedIn’s cease-and-desist letter does not preclude it from engaging in technological self-help against malicious actors.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

-The judgment expands expression.
-While the court has see-sawed between user’s expectation of privacy and the flow of information on public platforms, it eventually clearly lays down that allowing companies like LinkedIn a free rein to decide access to information would restrict free flow of information and provide an outsized control over the collection and use of data that they do not own.
-This would, in turn, be detrimental to public interests.
+The judgement expands expression.
+The court has reaffirmed the opinion on the free flow of information on public platforms.
+It lays down that allowing companies such as LinkedIn to decide the scope of access to information would pose a restriction to the free flow of information and exert overt control on the collection and use of data which is not theirs.
+This would in turn be detrimental to public interests and business.